Holidays

 46. Pear Salad

-There is always something festive about enjoying pears around Thanksgiving and Christmas, whether they are spiced or served in a salad.
+There is something festive about enjoying pears around Thanksgiving and Christmas, whether they are spiced or served in a salad.

 47. Fruit Salad